Silentor/TreeList/README.md

 # TreeList
-TreeList is a simple generic tree data type with editor support (prefabs, nodes copy/paste and drag and drop) for your Unity projects.
+TreeList is a simple generic tree data type with Unity Editor support.
 It's based on a List<> internally so its name.
 ## Features:
 - Fast serialization/deserialization (only data and depth of the tree node)
 - Fast iteration, children enumeration (because of the List)
 - Not so fast modification (because of the List)
+- Prefab workflow support (Apply/Revert)
+- Copy/Paste/Undo support
 - UIToolkit and IMGUI editors (mostly equivalent in functionality)
 - Dark/light skin compatible
 ## Installation